Design & Visual Storytelling...

 Successful Expansion into a US Edition (TWJ)

-Recognised for Clarity, Authority and Reader Trust in a Crowded Media Landscape (TW)
+Recognized Authority and Reader Trust in a high-density, crowded media landscape (TW)